An equation linking $\mathscr{W}$-entropy with reduced volume: Introduction

+where $\ell(q, t)$ is the reduced distance with base-point $(y, 0)$ (check section $7$ of \cite{Pere} for the definition of the reduced distance).

-Due to the surprising similarity between the entropy formula for the Ricci flow and the entropy formula for the linear heat equation, the following question was asked by Lei Ni in \cite{Ni2}: \begin{question} {Let $(M^n, g(t))_{t\in[0, \infty)}$ be a non-flat backward Ricci flow solution with bounded nonnegative curvature operator $Rm$, and $g(t)$ is $\kappa$-noncollapsed at all scales (see definition of $\kappa$-noncollapsed in Section $4$ of \cite{Pere}).
+Due to the surprising similarity between the entropy formula for the Ricci flow (\ref{W}), (\ref{def 3.1}), (\ref{def V}) and the entropy formula for the linear heat equation (\ref{1.1.NW}) (\ref{1.1.2}), the following question was asked by L. Ni in \cite{Ni2}: \begin{question} {Let $(M^n, g(t))_{t\in[0, \infty)}$ be a non-flat backward Ricci flow $\kappa$-solution with bounded nonnegative curvature operator $Rm$.
 One may ask if